Humming Urban Stereo: Career

 Humming Urban Stereo's first album was Very Very Nice! and Short Cake, released in January 2005.
-Its most popular song, "Hawaiian Couple", a top ten hit that reportedly sold over 500 000 downloads, came from the band's second album, Purple Drop, released in March 2006.
-Hawaiian Couple was also featured in the film My Love, a popular 2007 South Korean romantic comedy, directed by Lee Han.
+Its most popular song, "Hawaiian Couple", a top ten hit that reportedly sold over 500.000 downloads, came from the band's second album, Purple Drop, released in March 2006.
+The song was also featured in My Love, a popular 2007 South Korean romantic comedy theatrical film directed by Lee Han.

-In February 2007 the band released its third album, Baby Love.
+In February 2007, the band released their third album, Baby Love.

 In March 2012, the main female vocal "Humming Girl" Lee Jin-hwa died in Japan.
 Her cause of death was a heart disease.
 Lee Jin-hwa flew to Japan to study abroad in 2007 after singing for Humming Urban Stereo, and had been living alone since for six or seven years.

-In 2013, Humming Urban Stereo came back with "Sparkle," a full-length album under Ji Rin's own label.
+In 2013, Humming Urban Stereo came back with Sparkle, a studio album under Ji-rin's own label.

-For the band's 10th anniversary, they released the album "Reform," covering old hits such as 'Scully Doesn't Know', 'Insomnia', 'Bullshit', 'Salad Day' and their biggest hit 'Hawaiian Couple' having guest vocals from mainstream artists such as G.Na, NS Yoon G, Narsha of Brown Eyed Girls, and Ashley of Ladies' Code.
+For the band's 10th anniversary, they released the album Reform, covering the band notable hits throughout their career such as "Scully Doesn't Know", "Insomnia", "Bullshit", "Salad Day" and their biggest hit "Hawaiian Couple" featuring guest vocals from mainstream artists such as G.Na, NS Yoon G, Narsha of Brown Eyed Girls, and Ashley of Ladies' Code.